gianni-rosato/svt-av1-psy/README.md

 ### How to Report Bugs and Provide Feedback

-Use the [Issues](https://gitlab.com/AOMediaCodec/SVT-AV1/issues) tab on Github.
+Use the [Issues](https://gitlab.com/AOMediaCodec/SVT-AV1/issues) tab on GitLab.
 To avoid duplicate issues, please make sure you go through the existing issues before logging a new one.

 ## IRC